Statistics Explained

 The severe housing deprivation rate is an indicator of inadequate housing, referring to people living in an overcrowded household [12] that also faces housing deprivation defined by poor amenities such as a leaking roof, lacking sanitation facilities (bath, shower, indoor flushing toilet) or a dwelling considered to be too dark.
 In 2020, 4.3 % of the EU population faced severe housing deprivation, a 1.0 percentage point improvement compared with 2015.
 Among people living in monetary poverty, 10.2 % were affected by this situation in 2020, compared with only 3.2 % of the richer population [13].

-People at risk of poverty or social exclusion
+Persons at risk of poverty or social exclusion

 While a household's income is a key determinant of its standard of living, other aspects can prevent people from fully participating in society such as an impeded access to labour markets or material and social deprivation.
-To reflect these different dimensions of poverty or social exclusion, the indicator ‘at risk of poverty or social exclusion’ measures the number of people affected by at least one of the following three forms of poverty or social exclusion: monetary poverty, severe material and social deprivation and very low work intensity.
+To reflect these different dimensions of poverty or social exclusion, the indicator ‘at risk of poverty or social exclusion’ measures the number of people affected by at least one of the following three forms of poverty or social exclusion: monetary poverty (at-risk-of-poverty rate), severe material and social deprivation and very low work intensity.
 Data on the three components are derived from the EU Statistics on Income and Living Conditions (EU-SILC).

-A line chart with two lines and two dots showing the number of people at risk of poverty and social exclusion in the EU from 2015 to 2021.
+A line chart with two lines and two dots showing the number of people at risk of poverty and social exclusion in the EU from 2015 to 2022.
 The lines each indicate total population and children aged less than 18 and the dots shows the respective 2030 target.

-Figure 1: People at risk of poverty or social exclusion, EU, 2015-2021 (million people)
+Figure 1: Persons at risk of poverty or social exclusion, EU, 2015–2022 (million persons)

 Source: Eurostat (sdg_01_10)

-A double vertical bar chart showing people at risk of poverty or social exclusion, by country in 2016 and 2021 as a percentage of the population in the EU, EU Member States and other European countries.
+A double vertical bar chart showing people at risk of poverty or social exclusion, by country in 2017 and 2022 as a percentage of the population in the EU, EU Member States and other European countries.
 The bars show the years.

 Source: Eurostat (sdg_01_10)

-Two Venn diagrams showing the number of people at risk of poverty and social exclusion for each sub-indicator in the EU in 2021.
+Two Venn diagrams showing the number of people at risk of poverty and social exclusion for each sub-indicator in the EU in 2022.
 The first Venn diagram shows the total number for each sub-indicator, and the second Venn diagram shows the combination of the sub-indicators with intersections.

 Source: Eurostat (ilc_pees01n)

-A horizontal bar chart showing people at risk of poverty or social exclusion, by sub-group in 2021 as a percentage of the population in the EU.
+A horizontal bar chart showing people at risk of poverty or social exclusion, by sub-group in 2022 as a percentage of the population in the EU.
 The bars show different sub-groups.

 Source: Eurostat: (ilc_pees01n), (ilc_peps02n), (ilc_peps03n), (ilc_peps04n), (ilc_peps05n), (ilc_peps06n), (ilc_peps13n), (ilc_peps60n) and (hlth_dpe010)

-People at risk of monetary poverty after social transfers
+Persons at risk of monetary poverty after social transfers

 This indicator measures the number of people with an equivalised disposable income below the risk-of-poverty threshold.
 This is set at 60 % of the national median equivalised disposable income after social transfers [16].
 The data stem from the EU Statistics on Income and Living Conditions (EU-SILC).

-Figure 5: People at risk of monetary poverty after social transfers, EU, 2010–2021 (million people)
+Figure 5: Persons at risk of monetary poverty after social transfers, EU, 2010–2022 (million persons)

 Source: Eurostat (sdg_01_20)